 One or two speed sensors provide an engine speed signal to the control.
-The method used to detect speed is a digital type of detection for the engine or an analog type of detection for the turbocharger.
+The method used to detect speed is a digital type of detection or an analog type of detection.
 The digital detection method senses speed very quickly and can respond to speed changes very quickly.